memfault/interrupt/_drafts/best-of-binutils.md

 Binutils.
 The material is geared toward the embedded software crowd that typically writes C and C++, but many of the ideas, tools, and lessons learned can be applied to a variety of low-level software.
-We will walk through practical examples of how the tools can be leveraged to aid in the embedded development process irrespective of the compiler you are using (e.g. GCC, Clang, IAR, ARMCC).
+We will walk through practical examples of how the tools can be leveraged to aid in the development process irrespective of the compiler you are using (e.g. GCC, Clang, IAR, ARMCC, etc).

 <!-- excerpt end -->